aricasas/BEARR/README.md

 ![](img/put_rolling_avg_throughput.png)
 [TODO] other image of get throughput

-In this experiment we compare the put and get operations throughput as we vary the size ratio of the LSM tree.
+In this experiment, we compare the put and get operations throughput as we vary the size ratio of the LSM tree.
 The data we get from the put operation throughput is really chaotic because compactions happen in some samples but not in others.
-To make the data easier to interpret and contrast, we calculated a running average of 5 samples and this is what is displayed on the graph.
-The data from get operations was left as is.
+To make the data easier to interpret and contrast, we calculated a running average of 5 samples, and this is what is displayed on the graph.
+The data from the get operations was left as is.

 As we increase the size ratio of the LSM tree, we expect the put throughput to increase and the get throughput to decrease, which indeed happens.
 This shows that our database can be tuned to prioritize put operation throughput if the workload is write-heavy or get operation throughput if the workload is read-heavy.